mykzacharysanmiguel/ECE-2112-PA-1/README.md

 The following methods were utilized in this function:

 - `return` - this statement is used inside a function to exit the function and send a specified value back to the code that called it.
-- `input` - a built-in function used to capture text entered by a user using a keyboard.

 **string splicing** - this will allow us to extract a specific portion of a string using the syntax `string[start:stop:step]`.
 Where:
 - `start` - is the index where the slicing begins.
 It usually defaults to `0`, which is the index of the first letter.